semuconsulting/pyspartn/CONTRIBUTING.md

 Please help us keep our issue list small by adding fixes: #{$ISSUE_NO} to the commit message of pull requests that resolve open issues.
 GitHub will use this tag to auto close the issue when the PR is merged.

-If you're adding or amending SPARTN payload definitions or configuration database keys, it would be helpful to quote/hyperlink the documentation source (e.g. specific u-blox Interface Specification).
+If you're adding or amending SPARTN payload definitions, it would be helpful to quote/hyperlink the specific documentation source and version.
+Bear in mind we are only able to implement functionality based on **public domain** sources (_unless we have an explicit dispensation from any copyright holder_).

 ## Coding conventions

 * This is open source software.
 Code should be as simple and transparent as possible.
 Favour clarity over brevity.
 * The code should be compatible with Python 3.8+.
-* The core code should be as generic and reusable as possible.
-We endeavour to limit the amount of processing dedicated to specific SPARTN message types, though this is sometimes unavoidable.
 * Avoid external library dependencies unless there's a compelling reason not to.
 * We use and recommend Visual Studio Code with the Python extension for development and testing.
 * Code should be documented in accordance with [Sphinx](https://www.sphinx-doc.org/en/master/) docstring conventions.